 Medicinal marijuana, cannabinoid medicine or medical cannabis, is a growing treatment modality for multiple health challenges.
 This article will focus on one aspect, anxiety and anxiety-like behavior.
 At the Magaziner Center for Wellness, we believe in the healing properties of medical cannabis for many of our patients.The Magaziner Center for Wellness is an authorized provider for this therapy.

-We begin this article with an introduction from a 2019 research study published in Current psychiatry reports.
-(1) The study discusses the problems of finding good and effective treatment options for patients suffering from anxiety and trauma-related disorders.
+A 2019 research study published in Current psychiatry reports (2) discusses the problems of finding good and effective treatment options for patients suffering from anxiety and trauma-related disorders.
 Here is what the researchers wrote:

 “Psychological treatments are often limited or temporary in their effectiveness, while medications can lack efficacy or have unwanted side effects in a considerable number of patients.
 Psychological therapies can also be combined with medications to enhance treatment synergistically, but some medications can interfere with these therapies.
 Better options are therefore urgently needed for treating these disorders.